Skip to main content

 We take children on voyages as readers and writers, and we’re on the lookout for volunteers to join the virtual crew.

-Through our term-long, after-school programme, we develop the literacy, confidence and perseverance of children aged 9-13, who are falling behind in class and have fewer opportunities in their personal lives, so that they can succeed at school and beyond.
+Through our term-long, after-school programme, we develop the literacy, confidence and perseverance of children aged 9-13 who are falling behind in school and have fewer opportunities in their personal lives, so that they can succeed at school and beyond.

 Worcester Competitive Arts Festival

-Worcester Competitive Arts Festival (WCAF) takes place at various venues in Worcester over several weekends in March.
-The festival is run entirely by volunteers and we are always in need of extra pairs of hands.
+Worcester Competitive Arts Festival (WCAF) takes place at various venues in Worcester over several weekends in March, but the preparation takes place throughout the year.
+WCAF is run entirely by volunteers and we are always in need of extra pairs of hands.

 We need volunteers to help run the festival on festival days and to help plan for it throughout the year.
 Even if it is just for a few hours throughout the year or for some of the days of the festival, we would welcome any support you can give.
 In return you will get to experience some of the fantastic talent from Worcester and beyond!